DARIAH-ERIC/dariah-eu-website/README.md

 ## Mandatory automatically created files
-In addition to the `dynamic-data.json` files that is created/updated when creating/editing a country, an institution, a person or a project, the files `build/yearbook.csv` and `build/yearbook.json` are as well.
+In addition to the `dynamic-data.json` files that is created/updated when creating/editing a country, an institution, a person or a project, the file `build/yearbook.json` are as well.
 You might have to `mkdir build` to create the `build` directory if it is the first time you run the theme.

 ## Helpdesk